 Execute command line terminal:

 Now everything should be fine.
-If you use Apache, instead of user: nginx, set "httpd" or how you have the user of the web process on the server.
+If you use Apache, instead of "user web", set "httpd", "nginx" or how you have the user of the web process on the server.

-I wrote these tips because I got better over 2 hours through the entire phpMyAdmin config, and I still do not get rid of the message: The configuration file now needs a secret passphrase (blowfish_secret).
-After I cleared the permissions / groups, it disappeared.
+I wrote these tips because I went through all the phpMyAdmin config for more than 2 hours, and I still can't get rid of the message: The configuration file now needs a secret passphrase (blowfish_secret).
+After I resolved the permissions / groups, it disappeared.